 - Applications will be processed on an "as-received" basis and those receiving a passing score on both assessment parts will be promulgated to the eligible register accordingly.

 - The names of candidates receiving a passing score in the examination will be placed on the eligible register in the order of their score group for a period of twelve (12) months from the date of promulgation.

 The County of Los Angeles is a Fair Chance employer.
 Except for a very limited number of positions, you will not be asked to provide information about a conviction history unless you receive a contingent offer of employment.
 The County will make an individual assessment of whether your conviction history has a direct or adverse relationship with the specific duties of the job, and consider potential mitigating factors, including, but not limited to, evidence and extent of rehabilitation, recency of offense(s), and age at the time of the offense(s).
 If asked to provide information about a conviction history, any convictions or court records which are exempted by a valid court order do not have to be disclosed.
-Equal Employment Opportunity:
+COVID-19 Vaccination:

 It is the policy of the County of Los Angeles to provide equal employment opportunity for all qualified persons, regardless of race, religion, sex, national origin, age, sexual orientation, or disability or any other characteristic protected by State or Federal law.
 All positions are open to qualified men and women pursuant to the Americans with Disabilities Act of 1990 and the California Fair Employment and Housing Act.
 The County will follow all of its obligations under State and Federal laws regarding the provision of reasonable accommodations to applicants.

 Have any questions about anything?
 Please contact us using the following information:Available Shift:

 (323) 914-8488Department Contact Email: HRExams